Low Curb

 - Shower can be up to 2’ larger by providing an additional ½” of vertical fall with the Medium Kerb.

-Apply sealant between the shower floor slope and the Kerb.
+Apply urethane sealant between the shower floor slope and the Kerb.

 Installing Shadow Curb with Ebbe INNI Line Drains